 “For the future of education, I want to see school leaders who know how to develop a culture in which all teachers are focused on youth learning essential skills and knowledge.
 A good education increases all children’s chances of success,” says Williams.
 Throughout a career of teaching and collaborating, Williams has created a legacy of teaching important leadership skills, impacting thousands of students and colleagues.

 Williams is looking forward to taking a long trip to Maritime in Nova Scotia, Canada and additional traveling after retirement.
 She also plans to work with two colleagues in writing a book on classroom management coaching and to work as an education consultant.
-She also hopes to devote more time to serving in her local LDS temple, and most importantly, she wants to have fun.
+She also hopes to devote more time to serving in her local Latter-day Saint temple, and most importantly, she wants to have fun.

 Ellen Williams began teaching at the McKay School in 1990; she has served as the co-director of the Leaders Preparation Program and as co-director of the Principals Academy in several Utah school districts.